krakenjs/beaver-logger/README.md

     // Use sendBeacon if supported rather than XHR to send logs; defaults to false
     enableSendBeacon: true,

-    // Enable logs to be displayed in the browser console
+    // Disable logs to be displayed in the browser console
-    enableBrowserLogging: true
+    disableBrowserLogging: true
 });
 ```